 Currently, most gaming laptops have a good keyboard and touchpad.
 The keyboard is more important because, more often than not, people use an external mouse while gaming.
-You would want to get an RGB Keyboard; a type of LED-backlit with a wide spectrum of colors since you might want to game in the dark.
+In addition, you would want to get an RGB Keyboard, a type of LED-backlit with a wide spectrum of colors since you might want to game in the dark.

-Remember when we talked about GPUs being the most important components of a gaming laptop, CPUs are equally as important.
-You need a CPU that can keep up with your high-end GPU.
-A CPU with a high clock speed would be preferable.
+Remember when we talked about GPUs being the most important components of a gaming laptop, CPUs are equally important.
+Therefore, it would be best to have a CPU that could keep up with your high-end GPU.
+In addition, a CPU with a high clock speed would be preferable.

 With the development of high-end graphics cards, the importance of RAM to gaming has often been overlooked.
 Having RAM that fulfills the minimum requirement to run a particular game is essential, but any RAM beyond that is almost useless to the game; unless you want to run different processes alongside that game.
 Powerful gaming laptops usually have 16GB RAM because most games require just a little less RAM than this.
 If you get a laptop with 32GB RAM and above, it will be an added advantage, not because the in-game performance will be better, but you will be able to run multiple processes alongside your game.

 For entry-level gaming, you can pick a machine with 8GB RAM.
-If I were you, I wouldn’t concern myself with RAM so much because it is upgradable.
+However, if I were you, I wouldn’t concern myself with RAM so much because it is upgradable.

 While deciding on RAM, you should also look at the graphics card the machine is carrying.
 For example, the latest RTX 3090 graphics can only be run by a machine with 16GB RAM.
 So if you pick a laptop with 8GB RAM and these graphics, you will have trouble running games on it until you upgrade your RAM.

 When looking at storage, don’t attempt to pit SSDs and HDDs against each other.
 Both drives have their pros and cons.
 SSDs will give you an overall better performance for the laptop.
-It will boot faster and applications will open faster.
-Contrary to what most of you might think, an SSD does not give you better in-game performance than an HDD.
-The frame rates between these two drives are identical.
+It will boot faster, and applications will open faster.
+However, most of you might think that an SSD does not give you better in-game performance than an HDD.
+This is because the frame rates between these two drives are identical.
 The advantage SSDs pose in gaming is that games installed in them will boot faster than those installed in HDDs.

 I would recommend you get a 1TB HDD so that you can freely store your games without worrying about the functional space for your operating system.
-If you decide to get an SSD, go for the one with 500GB, it will be slightly affordable.
+However, if you decide to get an SSD, go for the one with 500GB, it will be slightly affordable.

 It’s no secret that gaming laptops can be pretty costly, and that’s why we’re here to guide you to the best deals.
 Those with higher performance are obviously more expensive.
 The advantage of these gaming laptops is that advancements are being made regularly.
 This means that the price of laptops with lower specs just keeps falling.

-AMD have just released their Ryzen-5000 series and Intel their 10th generation lake H processors.
+AMD have just released their Ryzen-5000 series, and Intel their 10th generation lake H processors.
 Laptops with these specs pass the $1000 mark, but the prices of those below are reducing.
-They can do almost everything, including supporting VR gaming.
+In addition, they can do almost everything, including supporting VR gaming.
 So it is not a must that you buy the latest model; you can just buy one within your budget and still have nearly as good gaming experience as the latest models.